pivotal/blog/content/post/spring-for-normal-people.md

 Next are the class annotations:

 - `@RunWith(SpringRunner.class)` tells the class to run with a JUnit test runner that knows about Spring.
-- `@WebMvcTest` tells our test is a dedicated Spring MVC test.
+- `@WebMvcTest` tells our test it is a dedicated Spring MVC test.
 Spring Boot will only scan for `@Controller` classes and relevant MVC components.
 It will also configure `MockMvc` automatically.
 This won't actually start a web server at all.
-- Then using the `@Autowired` annotation will cause the auto-configured `MockMvc` bean to be injected.
-We can use it to simulate requests.
+- Then, using the `@Autowired` annotation will cause the auto-configured `MockMvc` bean to be injected.
+We can use it to simulate requests to our app.

 ```java
 @RunWith(SpringRunner.class)